TuanAnhKhuc/Uni_Mini_Web_Project/README.md

 Code changes:

+Modifying the Contacts table: We only need to add the "address" attribute to the Contacts.model.js

 ![Task 3 Contact address attri](https://github.com/user-attachments/assets/deffbc2e-db40-4e5c-84ab-e9254c6619d3)

+Modifying the Phones table: Change the naming of the existing phone attribute from name & number to phone_type & phone_number respectively.

 ![Task 3 Phone atri](https://github.com/user-attachments/assets/d3985eb6-6a33-4127-b2d1-f1ddba165fb3)

+By changing sequelize.sync({force:false}) to {force:true} will make sure any changes made to the table models is reflected in the database.

 ![Task 3 model changes](https://github.com/user-attachments/assets/57c7b1ed-a532-4686-b411-cc862f78c336)

+Next, we have to update the respective controller of each component to make sure that it reference the correct property from the body.

 ![Task 3 phone controller](https://github.com/user-attachments/assets/8a832a41-3478-4e06-80cf-bd678c3aeccc)

 ![Task 3 Contact controller](https://github.com/user-attachments/assets/736766db-85d1-4c2e-98d5-f9d71b6ad012)

+After the changes we made to the table models, we have to make sure that the variables in the frontend reflectes these changes as well to that it can pass the data.

 ![Task 3 new contact frontend](https://github.com/user-attachments/assets/3948ae3a-a814-459b-a69b-1a23b528c3e7)